 Posted on October 13 2019

 This 1966 Fender Mustang electric guitar was just found in the attic of a hoarder - can you imagine?
 We don't know how long it's been there but they estimated 30 years or more.
 It's just come in and it's not exactly playable.
 No surprise there!
 Most guitars are unplayable after that much time.
 I'm always looking to buy vintage Fender electric guitars in any condition.
+Contact me here to sell a vintage Fender guitar.
 This video shows the process of how I bring these guitar back into playing condition.